min2ha/ukwa-site/content/target/47862/index.en.md

   "subject": "IT Collection"
 }

-# The 4C Project - A collaboration to clarify the cost of curation

 The aim of the 4C project is to help organisations across Europe to invest more effectively in digital curation and preservation.